 The phrase on the banner, Vitam Mortem, is Latin for “Life out of Death” or “Life from Death.”

-From Death comes Life is 18″ x 24″ oil on cradled birch wood, and is available in my studio.
-Contact me for details.
+The Disappearance of Absence is 18″ x 24″ oil on cradled wood, available in my studio.